ErSachinBhati/Docsify/README.md

 # Deploy Documentation

-After completion, you can deploy it to a web server or on GitHub.If you want to deploy it on github first you need to create account on github.
-If you have created or already have a github account, you need to login github account.
+After completion, you can deploy it to a web server or on GitHub.
+If you want to deploy it on GitHub, first you need to create an account on GitHub.
+If you have already created or have an existing GitHub account, you need to log in to your GitHub account.

 i) after login click on 'Create New(+)' icon.